MohamedAliNaguez/Real-Estate-Agency/README.md

 ## 3. Configure the .env file:

-for Linux :
+Using Git Bash or WSL:

  cp .env.example .env

-For windows :
+Using windows :

 copy .env.example .env